AiMiDi/C4D_MMD_Tool/README.md

 **version 0.3.7** Fixed the problem that the plug-in might not be loaded, and added bone expression import.

 **version 0.3.7.5** Fix the problem of non-rotatable bones and import animation of physical bones.
 Add UV expression import (only multi-part import mode).

+**version 0.3.8**

+​	1.Rewrite the bone expression part.

+​	2.Add UV expression import (multi-part import mode).

+​	3.Fix some errors of imported models.

+​	4.Add the function of cleaning up the unconnected vertices of the imported model.

+​	5.Add drag and drop import of camera animation.

+​	6.Pre-loaded physics engine module support.

 ## usage